Otto Kandler: Archaea and the three domains of life

 – in the US, Kandler called Woese "the Darwin of the 20th century" and was convinced that research on "archaebacteria" had a great future.

 With great enthusiasm Kandler founded research on "archaebacteria" in Germany and organised funding for this novel field.

 In the spring of 1978, in Munich, Kandler organised the very first meeting on "archaebacteria".
 Carl Woese was invited, but was not able to participate.

 In the summer of 1979, Kandler invited Woese again to give a lecture at a meeting of the "Deutsche Gesellschaft für Mikrobiologie und Hygiene" in Munich.
 This time Woese participated.
 He came to Munich for the first time and was welcomed with fanfare, a brass band concert and a dinner party in the great entrance hall of the Botanical Institute of the Ludwig Maximilian University of Munich (photo see "Life and education").

 The first international conference ever on "archaebacteria" was also organised by Kandler, again in Munich, in 1981.
 Both, Carl Woese and Ralph Wolfe took part.
 The resulting conference volume was the very first book on "archaebacteria".

 At this conference convincing evidence for essential structural, biochemical and molecular differences between bacteria and "archaebacteria" was presented leading to the gradual acceptance of the concept of the "archaebacteria" as an autonomous group of organisms.

 After the conference, the "archaebacteria" were celebrated by Woese, Wolfe and Kandler on an excursion to the close Alps climbing the top of Hochiss (2299 m) in the Rofan mountains (see Photos).

 In 1985, Kandler and Zillig organised a second international conference on "archaebacteria", again in Munich.

 Meanwhile, the support for the "archaebacteria" concept – and also for the idea of a phylogenetic division into three groups on the basis of 16S rRNA sequencing and additional characteristics – had grown, but had still not yet been generally accepted by the scientific community.

 Also an intensive controversial discussion about the level of classification and terminology was taking place (e.g. terms like urkingdom, primary kingdom, empire etc. were considered).
 This discussion is documented in detail in Sapp (2009, especially chapters 19, 20).

-Finally, after about 13 years of cooperation, in their publication of 1990 (Woese, Kandler, Wheelis), Woese and Kandler proposed a "tree of life" consisting of three lines of descent for which they introduced the term domain as the highest rank of classification, above the kingdom level.
+Finally, after about 13 years of cooperation, in their publication of 1990 (Woese, Kandler, Wheelis), Woese and Kandler proposed a "tree of life" consisting of three lines of descent (see adjacent "Phylogenetic Tree of Life") for which they introduced the term domain as the highest rank of classification, above the kingdom level.
 They also suggested the terms Archaea, Bacteria and Eucarya (later corrected to Eukarya) for the three domains and presented the formal description of the taxon Archaea.
 Up to date, this publication is one of the most frequently cited papers in the Proceedings of the National Academy of Sciences of the United States of America.
 (The role of the third author is described by Sapp (pp. 261f. and 386) and Quammen (pp. 210f.))